 Everybody seems to love Keanu Reeves.
 Right?
-Online, he is that unsung hero who in many viral social media posts is depicted helping the homeless, secretly financing hospitals for orphans and sick kids, setting up a foundation for cancer, and also paying for stranded travelers from his own pockets.
+Online, he is that unsung hero who in many viral social media posts is depicted helping the homeless, secretly financing hospitals for orphans and sick kids, setting up a foundation for cancer, and also paying for stranded travellers from his own pockets.

 He is also known to live in a simple flat, regularly take the subway, and is an overall kind and decent human being.
 Lots of good, karmic deeds.
 Who really wouldn’t love such feel-good realness from a Hollywood high-paid star.
-I mean, he is a live example that not all celebrities are self-centered marionettes after all.
+I mean, he is a live example that not all celebrities are self-centred marionettes after all.

 Now, with that in mind, one Saturday evening in October of 2014, I was residing at my aunt’s house in the Valley area in Los Angeles.
 That was a time when I was looking for a place in Venice Beach, yet still couldn’t find anything affordable.
-With not much to do in the area, I decided to one day treat meself to a sushi dinner followed by going to the nearby theater to watch a movie.
+With not much to do in the area, I decided to one day treat meself to a sushi dinner followed by going to the nearby theatre to watch a movie.

 Little did I know that almost five years later the flick I chose to watch that night would have a part 3.
 Yeah.
 Looks like after the Matrix, this trilogy act became a signature of Keanu Reeves.
 The following article was written after watching the first John Wick, to which this introduction has been added as of today in May of 2019.